Governor of Santa Fe Province

 The Governor of Santa Fe (Gobernador de la Provincia de Santa Fe) is a citizen of Santa Fe Province, in Argentina, holding the office of governor for the corresponding period.
-Currently the governor of Santa Fe is Maximiliano Pullaro, of the Justicialist Party.
+Currently the governor of Santa Fe is Maximiliano Pullaro, of the Radical Civic Union party.

-According to the provincial constitution (sanctioned in 1962), the governor is elected by the simple majority of the popular vote, along with a vice governor, for a four-year term, and cannot be re-elected consecutively.
+According to the provincial constitution (sanctioned in 2025), the governor is elected by the simple majority of the popular vote, along with a vice governor, for a four-year term, and can be re-elected for a single consecutive term.
 The governor must be a native Argentine citizen or the child of a native citizen, and must either have been born in the province or resided continuously in the province during the two years prior to the election.